If You Had $5,000 Right Now, Would You Put It On Solana, Ethereum Or Dogecoin?

 This week we posed the following question to over 1,000 Benzinga visitors on cryptocurrency investing:

-If you had $5,000 to invest, would you put it on Solana (CRYPTO: SOL) Ethereum (CRYPTO: ETH) or Dogecoin (CRYPTO: DOGE) right now?
+If you had $5,000 to invest, would you put it on Solana, Ethereum (CRYPTO: ETH) or Dogecoin (CRYPTO: DOGE) right now?

 - Solana: 21.7%